RuiyangJu/YOLOv9-Fracture-Detection/README.md

                          └── ...

 ## Model
-### Weight
+### Weights
-Before training the model, if you plan to use pretrained models, you need put them into `./weights/`.
+Iif you plan to use pretrained models, you need put them into `./weights/`.

-You can get the YOLOv9 pretained model on the MS COCO 2017 Dataset through [YOLOv9 official GitHub](https://github.com/WongKinYiu/yolov9).
+You can get the YOLOv9 pretained models on the MS COCO 2017 Dataset through [YOLOv9 official GitHub](https://github.com/WongKinYiu/yolov9).

 ### Train
 Before training the model, make sure the path to the data in the `./data/meta.yaml` file is correct.